nodejs/TSC/surveys/promise-rejections/survey.md

  - [ ] I don't author code where this might be an issue (for example, code I author does not connect to third party resources).
  - [ ] I take extra care to deal with these cases individually and perform monitoring on database handles with alerts.
- - [ ] I make sure to restart my server if code like `databaseConnection.release` a throws, like with `uncaughtException`s.
+ - [ ] I make sure to restart my server if code like `databaseConnection.release` throws, like with `uncaughtException`s.
  - [ ] In theory this can be an issue with code I author but in practice things have been working out fine for me and I ignore these errors.
  - [ ] The server keeps running, I log uncaught exceptions and unhandled rejections to monitoring and use a tool to notify engineers if such a bug occurs.

-## What should be the default Node.js behavior for unhandled rejections?
+## 10. What should be the default Node.js behavior for unhandled rejections?

 Consider the following modes: